MarcelLukco/pbsmon-2.0/README.md

 cp api/env-dev.example api/.env
 ```

-Then edit `api/.env` and configure the listed variables. (these credentials are confidental and must be transferred through a **secure channel**s)
+Then edit `api/.env` and configure the listed variables. (these credentials are confidential and must be transferred through a **secure channel**s)

 The `docker-compose.dev.yml` will automatically read these variables from `api/.env` and pass them to the API container.